waf/waf.github.com/content/clojure-web-apps-with-sql-databases.rst

     > cd todoapp
     > lein ring server

-Your browser should open up to "Hello World" page.
+Your browser should open up to a "Hello World" page on http://localhost:3000/.
 Let's make that a little bit more interesting!
-Keeping the server running, open ``src/todoapp/handler.clj`` in your favorite editor:
+Keeping the server running, open ``src/todoapp/handler.clj`` in your favorite editor and examine the contents:

 .. code-block:: clojure